keatonelvins/lacuna/README.md

 Tiny, memory-efficient trainer for continued pretraining and finetuning of popular HF models.

-Try `AutoLacunaModelForCausalLM` for training MoE's!! (patches hf code with torchtitan MoE and fused linear cross entropy from fla-org)
+Try `AutoLacunaModelForCausalLM` for training MoE's!! (patches hf code with torchtitan MoE and kernels from fla-org)

 ## Quick Start